wp-plugins/osm/readme.txt

 Yes, up to now WPGMG (google-maps-geocoder) plugin is supported, others will follow on request.

-= Why is ther no map in the "Edit post" page ? =
+= Why is there no map in the "Edit post" page ? =

 Since most people do not add a map in every post I decided to put it in the settings page.
 If there are some requests to put it in the Edit post I will make it configureable.